JupyterLabs/Lab-/README.md

 # Lab-PYNQ-Jupyter
-This repository contains material for a 1-day Jupyter labs.The material consists of PDF presentations, and Jupyter Notebook lab examples and corresponding lab files.
+This repository contains material for a 1-day Jupyter labs.The material consists of PDF presentations, and Jupyter Notebook lab examples.

 Prerequisites for running the labs: